 Being a housewife in the 21st century puts you in a controversial position.
-Many people believe women who are housewives are nurturing their families, making homes and building up society.
+Many people believe housewives are nurturing their families, making homes and building up society.
 Others are convinced housewives are old fashioned and outdated, responsible for thwarting the efforts of women who work outside the home and insulting the memory of those who worked so hard to obtain equal rights for women.

 What does it really mean – being a housewife in the 21st century?
 Frankly, it’s almost easier to approach it from the angle of what we are not.